What is the R&D Tax Credit?

 Your daily business operations could offer you many untapped opportunities to lower your tax liability and save money.
 Startups, small businesses, mid-sized, and large businesses can all take advantage of this opportunity from the IRS called the R&D Tax Credit.

 R&D Tax Credits are a federal (and in many cases state) tax incentive established to promote domestic innovation and production.
 The tax incentive provides organizations with an additional dollar-for-dollar tax reduction for innovation, design, process improvement, adoption of new business components, and many other common day-to-day activities.

-We’ll break down the most frequent questions we get from our clients about R&D Tax Credits, how they work, and who can qualify on this page.
+We’ll break down the most frequent questions we get from our clients about R&D Tax Credits, how they work, and who can qualify.

 Book a free consultation with us today to learn more about the R&D Tax Credit and how we can qualify your business for this major money-saving opportunity.